JENkt4k/sc-what-event-when/README.md

 4) when the "OK" button is clicked, the popup is closed and default focus goes back to the last element that had focus

-5) the last element to have focus was the elment with the callback that creates the alert and the whole thing starts over, back to step #1
+5) the last element to have focus was the element with the callback that creates the alert and the whole thing starts over, back to step #1

 Not thinking, I instructed a student to write this code and it took a minute to figure out what had happened.
 The lesson being, sometimes it's not a good idea to blindly swap console.log with alert. :)